LightedDay/scrbd_book_ripper/README.md

 + Just paste one link per line.

 ## Disclaimer
 This project is for **educational purposes** only.
-It is not advised to used this for any type of copyright or Scribd TOS infringement and **I am not responsible for any misuse of this piece of code.**
+It is not advised to use this for any type of copyright or Scribd TOS infringement and **I am not responsible for any misuse of this piece of code.**

 ## To-Do
 - [ ] Correct error when trying to click 'Save book" popup not clicking in time for the screenshot and it appears on the final book